 Aiding the arboretum staff in all its efforts, are the Associates of the Scott Arboretum.
 This membership organization provides financial support and assistance in carrying out the myriad operations that make up the arboretum's total program, such as plant propagation, public lectures, workshops, publications, and tours to other gardens.
 More than 100 volunteer Arboretum Assistants aid in campus maintenance on a regular basis.
 Student memberships are available and the arboretum provides interesting and educational job opportunities for students.
 The arboretum's newsletter, Hybrid, publicizes its activities and provides up-to-date information on seasonal gardening topics.
 Maps for self-guided tours and free brochures of the arboretum plant collections are available at the Scott offices, 610-328-8025, located in the Cunningham House, as well as online.

 The arboretum conducts applied research on ornamental plants and holds three recognized North American Plant Collections: hollies, magnolias, and oaks.

-The Scott Arboretum was accredited by the American Association of Museums in 1995 and reaccredited in 2006, signifying its professional standards of operation as a museum of living plants.
+The Scott Arboretum was accredited by the American Association of Museums in 1995 and reaccredited in 2006, signifying its professional standards of operation as a museum of living plants, and in 2018 was accredited as a Level III Accreditation by the Arbnet Arboretum Accreditation Program.
 For more information and a calendar of events, the "Garden Seeds" blog, membership information, and brochures, visit www.scottarboretum.org.